16ozBread* (sourdough or French bread) left out for a day to get stale*

 Instructions

-Preheat oven to 350°F and grease a deep 9x9 or similar sized baking dish with nonstick cooking spray.
+Preheat oven to 350°F and grease a deep 9x9 or similar-sized baking dish with nonstick cooking spray.

-Cube your bread in to 1-inch cubes and set aside.
-If it’s not stale see notes below. *
+Cube your bread into 1-inch cubes and set aside.
+If it’s not stale, see notes below.*

-In a large mixing bowl combine pumpkin puree, brown sugar, white sugar, eggs, yolks, vanilla, pumpkin pie spice, cinnamon, and salt.
+In a large mixing bowl, combine pumpkin puree, brown sugar, white sugar, eggs, yolks, vanilla, pumpkin pie spice, cinnamon, and salt.

-1 can pumpkin puree, ½ cup brown sugar, ½ cup granulated sugar, 3 large eggs, 2 large egg yolks, 1 teaspoon vanilla, 3 teaspoon pie spice, 2 teaspoon cinnamon, ¼ teaspoon salt
+15 oz pumpkin puree, ½ cup brown sugar, ½ cup granulated sugar, 3 large eggs, 2 large egg yolks, 1 teaspoon vanilla, 3 teaspoon pie spice, 2 teaspoon cinnamon, ¼ teaspoon salt

 Stir in milk and heavy cream until fully incorporated.